May 15, 2022

-Founded in 2016 by Ironman triathlete and physical therapist Sam Chi, Speed Hound is a California based sports performance company with a mission to unleash the potential of everyday athletes by providing professional quality products at accessible price points.
-Over 100,000 customers trust the broad categories of the Speed Hound products which includes recovery products, performance apparel, swimming and cycling equipment.
+Founded in 2016 by Ironman triathlete and physical therapist Sam Chi, The Speed Hound is a California based sports performance company with a mission to unleash the potential of everyday athletes by providing professional quality products at accessible price points.
+Over 100,000 customers trust the broad categories of The Speed Hound products which includes recovery products, performance apparel, swimming and cycling equipment.

 The flagship recovery product is the Pro Performance Recovery System which accelerates muscle recovery through dynamic compression, in a package that is highly customizable and easy to use.
 This system is used by professional athletes, physical therapists, chiropractors, athletic trainers, coaches, teams, and of course, everyday athletes.
-Visit the Speed Hound website for more information and be part of our journey by following us on Instagram.
+Visit The Speed Hound website for more information and be part of our journey by following us on Instagram.

 January 23, 2022

 Living with muscles soreness, pain, and swelling might seem like it’s inevitable, but it doesn’t have to be.
 Sure, some of this pain is natural whether you’re recovering from surgery or even your training regimen.
 But pain doesn’t have to be permanent.
 In fact, there’s something out there that you can use right now to remedy these issues.